mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_drafts/nix.md

 ---
 layout: post-no-separate-excerpt
-title: "Nix"
+title: "Learning Nix"
 colors: pinkred
 ---

-# Nix

-TODO: To lower the barrier of how polished I want this to be, maybe try to write this a "Notes from Learning Nix".

 I have been vaguely aware of Nix for a very long time but never really took the time to sit down and play around with it until recently.
-In this post I'll go over what I've picked up so far.
+As I read up on the docs, watched presentations, and did a few proof-of-concepts, I wrote down a few notes to help guide my learning.
+I'm sharing them here in case they might be useful to someone else.

+{: .no_toc }
+## Table of contents
+* TOC
+{:toc}

-## What is Nix
+## Introduction to Nix

-The [official manual](https://nixos.org/manual/nix/stable) is quite good so I'd recommend reading that to get a sense of what Nix is.
-Below I've highlighted the passages that stand out to me and will provide a bit of context on why.
+The [official manual](https://nixos.org/manual/nix/stable) is quite good, but also rather comprehensive.
+I do recommend giving it a read to dive deeper, but below I've highlighted the passages that stand out to me and will provide a bit of context on why.

 > Nix is a purely functional package manager